Official Settlement Information Website

 The lawyers representing Film Settlement Class Members in the Film Capacitor Class Actions also represent Electrolytic Settlement Class Members in Electrolytic Capacitors Class Actions underway across Canada.

-Electrolytic and film capacitors are used to store energy in electric circuits.
+Film and electrolytic capacitors are used to store energy in electric circuits.
 They are used in similar types of electronic products, but are made from different materials, and in some cases by different manufacturers.

 If you are a purchaser of electronic products, you may be a class member in both actions, and should inform yourself of important updates in both cases.
 Please click here for more information on the Electrolytic Capacitors Class Actions.